opsschool/curriculum/config_management.rst

 Where ``base`` is the default environment containing minion matchers followed by a list of states to be deployed on the matched host.

-Now you can run:
+Now you can execute:

 .. code-block:: bash

   root@master:~# salt slave state.highstate

-Salt should output the same results, as nothing changed meanwhile.
+Salt should output the same results, as nothing changed since the last run.
 In order to add more services to your slave, feel free to create new states or extend the existing one.
 A good collection of states that can be used as examples can be found on Github: